-Once you know how you want to space out your world, dig your vertical tunnel down along each dividing line, being sure to separate all of your biomes.
+Once you know how you want to space out your world, dig your vertical tunnel down along each dividing line, separating all of your biomes.

-Unlike with your base, you want to dig down until you hit the lava.
-Make sure you keep up with a consistent four or six-wide tunnel, whichever you decided on.
+Unlike your base, you want to dig down until you hit the lava.
+Make sure you keep up with a consistent four or six-wide tunnel, whichever you decide.

 At this point, you should have four vertical lines diving your world up, with each biome getting its sector.
 If needed, go in and add additional lines where you feel they are required.
-Once you beat the Wall of Flesh, you’re going to get other random Corruption biomes spawning, so you want to make sure it spawns into an area you already have contained.
+Once you beat the Wall of Flesh, you’ll get other random Corruption biomes spawning, so you want to make sure it spawns into an area you already have contained.

 Pay special attention to your pre-existing Crimson or Corrupted biome – locking them out individually from the rest of the map.